FireEye Inc. (FEYE) upgraded Issued by Wall Street Gurus

-FireEye Inc. (NASDAQ:FEYE) went down by -2.48% from its latest closing price compared to the recent 1-year high of $25.53.
-The company’s stock price has collected -1.35% of loss in the last five trading sessions.
-Press Release reported on 06/22/21 that The Washington Post Names FireEye a 2021 Top Washington-Area Workplace
+FireEye Inc. (NASDAQ:FEYE) went up by 4.33% from its latest closing price compared to the recent 1-year high of $25.53.
+The company’s stock price has collected 1.19% of gains in the last five trading sessions.
+Press Release reported 13 hours ago that Thinking about trading options or stock in FireEye, Exxon Mobil, JD.Com, Palo Alto Networks, or General Electric?

 >> 7 Top Picks for the Post-Pandemic Economy <<